DataDog/system-tests/docs/edit/enable-test.md

 So, you have a branch that contains changes you'd like to test with system tests...

-**Note**: the instructions below assume that the necessary test already exists in system-tests and your weblog or parametric app has the necessary endpoint for serving the test [TODO]: LINK TO CONTRIBUTING DOC
+**Note**: the instructions below assume that the necessary test already exists in system-tests and your weblog or parametric app has the necessary endpoint for serving the test.

 1. Post a PR to the dd-trace repo if you have not already.